Transportation Secure Data Center

-If you use TSDC data in a publication, please notify us and include the following citation in your publication consistent with the following format: "Transportation Secure Data Center."
+If you use TSDC data in a publication, please notify us and include a citation in your publication consistent with the following format: "Transportation Secure Data Center."
 (2015).
 National Renewable Energy Laboratory.
 Accessed January 15, 2015: www.nrel.gov/tsdc.

 The following resources provide more information about the Transportation Secure Data Center:

 - Archiving Data from New Survey Technologies: Lessons Learned on Enabling Research with High-Precision Data while Preserving Participant Privacy conference paper

 - TSDC: Real-World Data for Planning, Modeling, and Analysis fact sheet